Urban Park-scapes 2026: Systems, Ecology, Infrastructure

 At Bachelor of Urban Design, CEPT University

-Students: Bhavishya Khatri, Rishi Ray, Janki J Hirani, Bhatia Eshita Madhav, U G Rakshitha, Samhita Siddhartha Sengupta, Eisha Chandak, Mavadia Hetvi Sunil, Manasavi Gupta, Shubhangi Singh, Krishna Oza
+Students: Bhavishya Khatri, Rishi Ray, Janki J Hirani, Bhatia Eshita Madhav, U G Rakshitha, Samhita Siddhartha Sengupta, Eisha Chandak, Mavadia Hetvi Sunil, Manasavi Gupta, Shubhangi Singh, Krishna Oza, Yasira Shaikh

 Link to CEPT Portfolio